nasa/NASAaccess/README.md

 - After registration with [Earthdata](https://www.earthdata.nasa.gov/)
-  *NASAaccess* software package users should create a reference file (*.netrc*) with [Earthdata](https://www.earthdata.nasa.gov/) credentials stored in it to streamline the retrieval access to [NASA](https://www.nasa.gov/ "The National Aeronautics and Space Administration") servers.
+  *NASAaccess* software package users should create a reference file (*.netrc*) with [Earthdata](https://www.earthdata.nasa.gov/) credentials stored in it to streamline the retrieval access from [NASA](https://www.nasa.gov/ "The National Aeronautics and Space Administration") servers.